AdamTakvam/DrBash/README.md

 To get you oriented, here is a brief overview of the most significant scripts in this repo.
 Other scripts you may encounter should be used with caution as they may be extremely niche or simply old and poorly maintained.
 Nonetheless, they should all print a help page when invoked with a '-h'.
 So either start there or start by just cracking them open and peeking at what is inside, whichever suits you better.

+Naming Convention:
+* The directories named with a ".shd" extension contain scripts that were written on the platform.
+* The directories lacking the extension are part of the platform itself.

 Remember, after running 'mkbinlink' you don't need to include the ".sh" extension to run any of these scripts nor do you need to be in the directory where they reside.

 To learn about all of the options and syntactical details, run the desired script with the "-h" parameter.